 - Then, think about what activities you will be doing during your stay.
 Is it adventure?
 Is it walking and getting lost?
 Do you need to always be comfortable?
 Or can you sacrifice that part some times?

 - What’s your style?
 Please don’t try to recreate exactly every single one of my outfits.
 That’s not the point here.
 I want you to create your own version of these looks with pieces you already have in your closet and adding your own personal touch.
-You won’t see heels in this post, but if you wear heels, then by all means bring them.
+You won’t see heels in this post, but if you wear heels, then by all means bring them!
 Feel free to replace any of the things I’m wearing with anything that fits your own style.

-- Think about how many times a day you think you will realistically change outfits.
+- Think about how many times a day you will realistically change outfits.
 You see, I always think I need 2-3 outfits per day lol.
 It’s totally not true in Europe.
 You will want to shower and change during the day of course, but it’s not always possible.
 A lot of times you will end up having dinner with the same outfit you left your hotel/airbnb in the morning.

 How was it to travel during COVID?